-It is a long established practice that small businesses who are structured as a Limited Company pay themselves a small salary and dividends as a tax saving measure.
+It is a long established practice that small businesses who are structured as a Limited Company might pay themselves a small salary and dividends to potentially save tax.

 However in the run up to this tax year there have been multiple legislative changes that have affected the most tax efficient way of doing this.
 So all small Limited Companies should be reviewing their remuneration strategy with their accountant to check that it is still the best way forward.

 - The abolition of the Employer’s Allowance for one Director Companies has actually simplified the issues around what is the best salary to take.